 – Emma Stern in conversation with Evan Malachosky, Cool Hunting, 2019.

 Emma Stern (b.
-1992) lives and works in Brooklyn, NY.
+1992) lives and works in Brooklyn, New York.
 She holds a BFA from Pratt Institute’s School of Painting.